dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/index.md

 # Use Cases

-Because the two SDKs, DDV and DDN, support comprehensive functions and flexible and efficient development, Mobile Web Capture can meet a variety of different workflows and needs.
+Because the two SDKs, DDV and DDN, support comprehensive functions and flexible and efficient development, Mobile Web Capture can meet various workflows and needs.

-This part will introduce four popular use cases which can be achieved by Mobile Web Capture solution.
+This part will introduce four popular use cases that the Mobile Web Capture solution can achieve.

 - [Review and Adjust the detected boundaries]({{ site.codegallery }}usecases/review-adjust-detected-boundaries.html)